 Dampness, rot and infestation

 Repair category: 3

-Notes: High moisture meter readings were recorded to wall surfaces at various locations.
-High moisture meter readings were also recorded to floor surfaces within the bathroom and living room.
-Staining was noted to ceiling finishes within a bedroom.
-Evidence of woodworm was noted to exposed timbers within the bathroom and roof void.
-Staining was noted to exposed timbers within the roof void.
-It is our recommendation that the entire subject is inspection by a reputable Damp &Timber Specialist and all necessary repairs undertaken to a satisfactory standard.
-A copy of any prepared Damp &Timber Specialist Report should be sent to our office for further comment.
+Notes: High moisture meter readings were recorded to wall surfaces at various locations within the subject, in particular within the entrance vestibule, rear vestibule and a number of bedrooms on the upper floor.
+High moisture meter readings were also recorded to floor surfaces within the rear middle most bedroom on the upper floor.
+Staining was noted to a number of ceiling finishes particularly within the entrance vestibule and entrance hallway.
+Heavy condensation staining was noted within the upstairs shower room.
+Dampness staining and decay were noted to timbers within the roof void.
+It is our recommendation that the entire subject is inspected by a reputable Damp &Timber Specialist and any necessary repair works undertaken to a satisfactory standard.
+A copy of any prepared report by a Damp &Timber Specialist should be sent to our office for further comment.
+Since the date of our inspection we have seen sight of a Damp and Timber Specialists report which states £20,000 of remedial works are required.